 James Levine, MD, an endocrinologist at the Mayo Clinic is a pioneer in the field of metabolism and NEAT research.
 He has transformed a whole wing at the Mayo clinic putting into practice his research findings including: utilizing higher workstations to facilitate more standing and perpetual reminders for people to avoid “chairs”.
 Dr. Levine’s research is compelling!
 Overall, movers have greater advantages on metabolism over non-movers.
 All movement is helpful and cumulative towards calories burned in a given day.
 Standing burns more calories than sitting and sitting without other movement carries a whole world of risk; not just musculoskeletal but metabolic risk, changing our metabolism at a cellular level, affecting how we burn calories.
 In chronic “sitters”, research shows the enzyme lipoprotein lipase(LPL) begins to “turn off’.
 LPL breaks down triglyceride fat in our blood.
 Less LPL increases weight gain and cardiovascular risks.

-My nutrition practice has a focus on digestive and cardiovascular health.
-Research is rapidly demonstrating that these two areas of our health are closely related.
+My nutrition practice has a focus on digestive, cardiovascular health and weight control.
+My clients and I break down the steps needed to change their lifestyle--I call it "building a health you".
+Research is rapidly demonstrating that these two areas of our health- digestion and heart health are closely related.
 Our gut microbiome influences our cardiovascular health--who knew right?!
 So, what does NEAT have to do with our gut?
-Actually, these days I wonder what our gut microbiome doesn't affect?
+Actually, these days I wonder if there is anything in the body that the gut microbiome doesn't affect?
 We all know physical activity is important but the motivation to move is a bit trickier.
 Everyone’s genes, biochemistry and gut microflora is unique and therefore ability to gain or lose weight may differ.
 Some gut organisms are responsible for "energy extraction", making us-the host, more energy efficient.
 Unfortunately, not the kind of efficiency we want--unless we are in a famine.
 Energy efficiency makes us good at storing fat.
 To compound this, a gut dysbiosis may contribute to insulin resistance-- a metabolic state where our pancreas makes too much insulin --trying to keep our blood sugars normal and the insulin receptors on our cells lose sensitivity to the insulin we do produce.
 Insulin resistance is a risky metabolic place to be that can make us fatter.
 Insulin resistance is also associated with leptin resistance, a hormone made by our fat cells.
 When leptin becomes imbalanced, not only can it increase the drive to eat, but also increase that desire to be anchored to a chair.
-Research is showing that exercise affects these gut microbes through a variety of pathways. https://tinyurl.com/mpxj4af Yup- these organisms may orchestrate many, many pathways in the body.
+Research is showing that exercise affects these gut microbes through a variety of pathways. https://tinyurl.com/mpxj4af Yup- these organisms get involved with many, many pathways in the body.
 Since we must co-exist with these critters, we might as well have them working on our behalf--whose body is it anyway?
 And although they are affected by many factors--- diet may exert the greatest influence.
-Eating a healthy diet and regular exercise are two of the most important lifestyle factors to maintaining a healthy balance of microbes in your gut.
-In turn, it may become easier to increase that motion meter.
+Eating a healthy diet and regular exercise are two of the most important lifestyle factors to maintaining a healthy balance of microbes in your gut--which in turn make it easier to up that motion meter

 Walk--even ten minutes at time.

 My clients seek my consultation for a variety of reasons.
 We talk about NEAT at nearly every appointment.
-In particular they appreciate learning that calories burned during movement is cumulative, so short bouts of movement counts--especially if you move again and again--and add up your daily movement.
-Boost YOUR NEAT calories by sitting less and moving more, particularly walking, whether it's sweeping your floor or just standing and walking around your house.
-Try pacing whenever you are on the phone.
-Please don’t underestimate its impact on your metabolism.
+In particular, they appreciate learning that calories burned during movement is cumulative, so short bouts of movement count--especially if you move again and again--and add up your daily movement.
+Boost YOUR NEAT calories by sitting less and moving more, particularly walking, whether it's sweeping your floor, dancing to a song on the radio, or walking around your house.
+Try walking whenever you are on the phone, especially if it's a social call that may require less other attention.
+Please don’t underestimate NEAT's impact on your metabolism.
 Your waistline and gut microflora will thank you!